 Here, ${\theta}^{0}_{n}$ is some reference initial position of the image and true for both sides of lens.
 Using, $\xi_{S}=0$ and $D_{OS}=2D_{OL}$, we obtain the position of the Einstein ring given by,

 \text{ where $e_n$} is the

 It is clear that Einstein's ring size decrease for higher order of $n$, where $n$ is an integer except $0$.
 Also it decrease as the distance between lens and the observer increase and becomes larger in case of massive black hole.
-In the following section we will discuss magnification and analysed outermost Einstein ring in the equatorial plane of the black hole lens.
+In the following sections we will discuss magnification and analyzed outermost Einstein ring in the equatorial plane of the black hole lens.